jonathan-robertson/gmo-farming/README.md

 Rapid Growth | reaches maturity in a ***quarter*** of the time Extra Thorny | integrates with ***many*** sharp, metal thorns.
 Touching them will cause one to bleed ***profusely***

-## 2 Different Themes to Choose From
+## 2 Editions to Choose From

-This modlet comes with 2 Themes: `Standard` and `Researcher`.
+This modlet comes with 2 Editions: `Standard` and `Researcher`.
 The one you choose for your game or community should be carefully considered.

-You can download the Theme you prefer from our [Latest Release](https://github.com/jonathan-robertson/gmo-farming/releases/latest) page by expanding the Assets link to see available downloads.
+You can download the Edition you prefer from our [Latest Release](https://github.com/jonathan-robertson/gmo-farming/releases/latest) page by expanding the Assets link to see available downloads.

 ### `Standard` Experience

-This Theme is the most vanilla-friendly experience you can expect from a mod like this:
+This Edition is the most vanilla-friendly experience you can expect from a mod like this:

 - players unlock content by leveling up in `Living off the Land`
 - each skill level the player adds after level 2 will unlock new content
-- primary focus of this Theme is to encourage use and expand the base game's content
+- primary focus of this Edition is to encourage use and expand the base game's content

 Fortitude Level Requirement | Living off the Land Level | Adjustment :---: | :---: | ---